SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-Sex work is defined broadly – as any sexual stimulation of a person in exchange for any form of payment, either by physical contact or by using ‘anything controlled by or emanating from the other’ (Prostitution Act 2000).
+WA law uses the word ‘prostitution’ to refer to sex work.
+It includes any sexual stimulation in exchange for any form of payment, either through physical contact or by using ‘anything controlled by or emanating from the other’ (Prostitution Act 2000).

 Safer sex practices